rstudio/bookdown.org/content/archive/internal/dkatz-rasch-biome.md

 ---
-title: "Measuring what Matters: Introduction to Rasch Analysis in R"
+title: "Introduction to Rasch Modelling"
-author: "Anthony Clairmont, Daniel Katz, Mike Wilton"
+author: "Daniel Katz, Anthony Clairmont, Mike Wilton"
-date: "2021-01-14T22:59:40Z"
+date: "2021-02-07T19:39:16Z"
 tags: [Guide]
 link: "https://bookdown.org/dkatz/Rasch_Biome/"
-length_weight: "16.2%"
+length_weight: "18.8%"
 pinned: false
 ---

-This book is meant to be used as a guide for getting started using the Rasch model [...]
-This is meant to be a general introduction to using the Rasch model for constructing measures in R. The book is meant to get you started but is by no means where you should stop.
+This book is a guide for getting started using the Rasch model [...]
+This is meant to be a general introduction for using the Rasch model via R for constructing measures.
+The book is meant to get you started but is by no means where you should stop.
 Please see, Wilson (2005) and Bond and Fox (2015) for more.
-To get started, move to the next chapter.
-For an extremely brief overview, read below.
 The Rasch model is based on a theory of measurement.
 Whereas one may typically fine-tune a model to fit the data, in the Rasch paradigm, one compares the data to the Rasch model.
-Under  ...
+Under this view, when the data does not fit the Rasch model, it is believed that the data may not be suitable ...